COVID-19 Commercial Eviction & Foreclosure Proceedings

-On March 9, 2021, Governor Cuomo signed into law the COVID-19 Emergency Protect Our Small Businesses Act of 2021 (L. 2021, c.
-73; “Act”).
-The Act was recently extended through August 31, 2021 (L. 2021, c.
-104) and continues to provide relief to respondents and defendants in commercial eviction proceedings and certain commercial foreclosure actions in New York State, including, among other things:
+On September 2, 2021, Governor Hochul signed into law new legislation related to commercial eviction and foreclosure protections (L. 2021, c.
+417; “Act”).
+The Act continues to provide relief to respondents and defendants in commercial eviction proceedings and certain commercial foreclosure actions in New York with certain caveats, including, among other things:

 - Publishing a form “Hardship Declarations” to be used by tenant-respondents in commercial eviction matters and defendant-mortgagors in commercial foreclosure actions in reporting financial hardship during or due to the COVID-19 pandemic.

 - Staying commercial eviction proceedings (“Proceedings”) and certain commercial real property mortgage foreclosure actions (“Actions”) until at least January 15, 2022 in Proceedings and Actions where a tenant-respondent or defendant-mortgagor submits a completed Hardship Declaration.

 - Implementing a court hearing process by which a petitioner-landlord may contest the hardship certified by a tenant-respondent in commercial eviction matters and certain defendant-mortgagors in certain commercial foreclosure actions that has submitted a Hardship Declaration.